willarion/willarion/README.md

 ### Hi there 👋
-### My name is Marina, a front-end developer from Belarus 📕
+### My name is Marina🌊, a front-end developer from Belarus 📕

  I started coding in 2020 and my current stack is:
  HTML.
 CSS, SASS, JS, TS, React, Redux, Express.js